UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 <img src="../Media_Repository/Cloudflare_Public_Hostname_0.png" alt="Cloudflare Public Hostname Blank" title="Cloudflare Public Hostname Blank" width="50%"/>

-What you do next depends on whether you are setting up a full home server or only a secure communications hub.
-Follow the instructions below based on your choice.
-Either way, this next step will set up a series of sub-websites which you will use to access various functions of your Raspberry Pi.
-For example, `databag.[exampleweburl].org` will take you to your secure communications hub.
-Meanwhile `nginx.[exampleweburl].org` will take you to part of your device's security interface, and `pihole.[exampleweburl].org` will take you to the control panel for an adblocker which will reduce the number of ads for all devices on your internet.
+This next step will set up a series of sub-websites which you will use to access various functions of your Raspberry Pi.
+For example, `nextcloud.[exampleweburl]` (where `exampleWebURL` corresponds to your chosen **Web URL**, including the ".com", ".org", etc suffix on the end) will take you to your secure communications hub / cloudstorage.
+Meanwhile `pihole.[exampleweburl]` will take you to the control panel for an adblocker which will reduce the number of ads for all devices on your internet.

 ### __Raspberry Pi Homepage__

 This will take you to your Raspberry Pi homepage, the same webpage you accessed in Step 1 by entering your **Raspberry Pi's local IP address**, but it will do so from anywhere in the world.

 In the "subdomain" section, enter `home`.
 In the "domain" section, select your chosen URL from the drop-down list.
 Under "type" select `HTTP`.
 Under "URL", enter your **Raspberry Pi's local IP address** followed by `:80`.
 It should have the form: `XXX.XXX.XXX.XXX:80`.
 Click `Save`.
 Then select your tunnel name to enter the next public hostname.
+You may then access Raspberry Pi homepage from anywhere, on any device, by typing `nextcloud.[exampleweburl]` (where `exampleWebURL` corresponds to your chosen **Web URL**, including the ".com", ".org", etc suffix on the end).

 <img src="../Media_Repository/Cloudflare_Public_Hostname_homepage.png" alt="Cloudflare Public Hostname Homepage" title="Cloudflare Public Hostname Homepage" width="40%"/> <img src="../Media_Repository/Cloudflare_Tunnel_Select.png" alt="Cloudflare Tunnel Select" title="Cloudflare Tunnel Select" width="55%"/>